Are you wondering what a Light Summer Color Palette is?

 How to know if you are Light Summer?

 You are a Light Summer if you have a light appearance overall, and you are most definitely aware that cooler colors and undertones suit you better than warmer ones.
 It’s effortless to make a test with jewelry.
-Just take something golden, and something solver covered and put it right near your face.
+Just take something golden, and something silver covered and put it right near your face.

 I, for example, put one gold earring on the left ear and one silver to the right one.
 I will definitely say that golden earrings suit my skin much better than silver ones.
 Because gold has a yellow (warmer) undertone, and silver one is cold.
 My skin naturally has a yellow undertone, so a warm palette will suit me better.